linode/docs/docs/guides/networking/dns/introduction-to-dns-on-linux/index.md

 DNS clients use recursion, the concept of repeating a process multiple times using information gleaned from the previous step, to learn how to locate resources.

-For example, when visiting [www.linode.com](https://www.linode.com), your system first conduct a series of recursive DNS exchanges to learn the server’s IP address before it can connect with the Linode web server.
+For example, when visiting [www.linode.com](https://www.linode.com), your system first conducts a series of recursive DNS exchanges to learn the server’s IP address before it can connect with the Linode web server.

 First, your client checks to see if it has an IP address for the Linode webserver in its local cache.
 If not, it asks your local DNS server.